-- Capital Management Plan provides an overview of the Group's approach to capital management. - Balance Sheet and Market Risk Policy identifies the main sources of market risk applicable to the Group and details how these are measured, monitored and controlled. - Credit Risk Policy details the parties with whom credit will be granted and the controls and processes in place for maximizing cash flows and dealing with defaults. - Investment Policy describes the risk appetite profile and gives delegated authority to minimize risks. - Outsourcing Policy sets out the standards required by all companies to whom the Group outsources any of its material functions. - Internal Capital Adequacy Assessment Process (ICAAP) Summary Statement.
+- Balance Sheet and Market Risk Policy identifies the main sources of market risk applicable to the Group and details how these are measured, monitored and controlled. - Credit Risk Policy details the parties with whom credit will be granted and the controls and processes in place for maximizing cash flows and dealing with defaults. - Investment Policy describes the risk appetite profile and gives delegated authority to minimize risks. - Outsourcing Policy sets out the standards required by all companies to whom the Group outsources any of its material functions. - Internal Capital Adequacy Assessment Process (ICAAP) Summary Statement.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2014
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2015